dadaPipes/SharpMermaid/SharpMermaid.Docs/docs/sharpmermaidconfig/root.md

 ---
-uid: mermaidconfig.root
+uid: sharpmermaidconfig.root
-title: validate mermaidconfig root
+title: validate sharpmermaidconfig root
 ---

-# Validate mermaidconfig root
+# Validate sharpmermaidconfig root

 ## Description

 As a Developer
-I want to validate the root of the mermaidconfig.json So that I can ensure basic configuration structure and types are correct before proceeding with diagram generation
+I want to validate the root of the sharpmermaidconfig.json
+So that I can ensure basic configuration structure and types are correct before proceeding with diagram generation

 ## Example